isabelkhan/eda_summer25/0100- One Sample T-Test-Design.md

 # Agreement Criteria
 T statistic and p-value should have an absolute difference of <0.000001 across R, SAS, and Python for numeric agreement.

-# Expectations for Supported Statistic
+# Expectations for Supported Statistics
 R, SAS, and Python should output consistent values for:
 - Confidence Interval (abs diff < 0.0001)
 - Degrees of Freedom (should be the same across all outputs)